-• What are you doing?
+- What are you doing?

-'''

 Creating a dummy variable for each state from current categorical variable

-'''

-• Why are you doing it this way?
+- Why are you doing it this way?

-'''

-Converting 1/2 indicator to 0/1 so 1 == variable name
+Converting 1/2 indicator to 0/1 for clarity

-'''

-• Links to supporting documents/websites
+- Links to supporting documents/websites

-'''

 see <url> for data codebook

-'''

-• Hat-tip (h/t) for borrowed code
+- Hat-tip (h/t) for borrowed code

-'''

 h/t <url> for general code that I slightly modified

-'''

-• Formula / logic behind method
+- Formula / logic behind method